-In the morning, Linda drove us (a small group of five) to the village of Mitla, where we met a family who took us to the cemetery.
+In the morning of November 1, Linda took us to the village of Mitla, where we met a family who took us to the cemetery.
 At the cemetery we heard stories of the people buried there.
-Then we hurried back to the family home so we would arrive before the departed loved ones returned to the home, where they would be welcomed.
-Our hosts spoke about the importance of dia de muertos to their families and village and way of life, and shared a beautiful meal with us.
+Then we hurried back to the family home so we would arrive before the departed loved ones returned, where they would be welcomed.
+Our hosts spoke about the importance of dias de los muertos to their families and village and way of life, and shared a beautiful meal with us.

 House in Mitla with gated courtyard

 Grave with offerings – marigolds and cockscomb, pan de muertos, citrus fruits, pomegranate, cigarettes, and mezcal

 Hallway ofrenda with bottles of mezcal and footed bowl of copal incense

 Open kitchen with mole negro on the fire

 Rooftop dog house, with a little dog resting on the ledge, viewed from the open kitchen

 Our hosts who graciously shared a beautiful meal and dias de los muertos stories with us

 Bowl of mole negro with turkey served on rice – the best we tasted in Mexico.
 Now I understand why it’s considered such a delicacy.